clairepeng0808/smart-brain-app/README.md

 ## ⚙️ Installation

-From your command line, first clone Talent Finder:
+From your command line, first clone the project:

 ### Clone this repository